 The list below describes the type of application you may need to submit to the Conservation Commission for work within a Wetland Resource Area or Buffer Zone.

 Please follow the links for each type of application to read further instructions from MassDEP and access the application Forms.

-- Notice of Intent - must be filed when proposed activities will either alter or disturb a Wetland Resource Area or a Buffer Zone.
+- Notice of Intent - must be filed when proposed activities will either alter or disturb a Wetland Resource Area or more than 1000 square feet of a Buffer Zone.
 Abutters must be notified when submitting a Notice of Intent application to the Commission.
 This application also requires submission of civil site plans from a Professional Engineer and/or Professional Land Surveyor.

 - Request for Determination of Applicability - may be filed for small projects if the applicant believes the proposed activities will not have an impact on a Wetland Resource Area or a Buffer Zone.
-If the project involves work over a specified area (e.g. expanding a yard or building a deck), the Commission recommends that a site plan be provided showing the location of the proposed work relative to any Wetland Resource Areas.
+An RDA should be filed if there are Wetland Resource Areas on or near your property, but your proposed project is 100 feet or more from a Bordering Vegetated Wetland or Bank and outside of any Bordering Land Subject to Flooding (100-year floodplain).
+The Commission recommends that a site plan be provided showing the location of the proposed work relative to any Wetland Resource Areas.

 - Abbreviated Notice of Resource Area Delineation - may be filed when an applicant wants to confirm the boundaries of a Wetland Resource Area before designing a project.
 The wetland resource area in question will need to flagged in the field by a wetland professional and shown on a site plan.

 - Request for Certificate of Compliance - if you (or a previous owner) filed a Notice of Intent and received an Order of Conditions permit for a project on your property, then you must apply for a Certificate of Compliance when the work is complete to close out the permit.